MartinvonBerg/Fotorama-Leaflet-Elevation/readme.txt

 5. Back end IT

 == Upgrade Notice ==
-No Upgrade required.
+No Upgrade to 0.28.0 required.
 Only if you want the new GPX-Track filtering.

 == Changelog ==

+= 0.28.0 = 16.09.2024
+Update chart.js, swiper.js and gpx.js to latest versions.
+Minor PHP Bugfixes, e.g. updated focal length extraction for full-frame cameras.
+Code refactoring of JS-common functions to libs started.
+Async loading started but not finished yet, and with no effect.
+Added Functionality to Admin - GPX-Tracks: Waypoints are now copied to the filtered file.
+(But Routes still not).
+The Tracks are still combined to one track.
+Preparation of coloured Multi-Sport tracks still in code, not finalized and deactivated.

 = 0.27.0 =
 Update chart.js and swiper.js to latest versions.